davehorner/cbacon/README.md

 **cbacon** is a Rust-based tool that reads a bacon file containing line references and opens the first reference location in Visual Studio Code (VSCode).
 It emulates a Python script by automatically opening your project workspace in VSCode, parsing warning/error messages from a file, and navigating directly to the relevant file location using VSCode's --goto and --wait flags.

+[bacon](https://github.com/Canop/bacon) is a background code checker.
+It's designed for minimal interaction so that you can just let it run, alongside your editor, and be notified of warnings.

 I've been using a simple python script to provide an experience much like nvim-bacon but for vscode.
 Run bacon, run cbacon.
 I decided to make it into a rust program too.

 Combined with bacon, cbacon navigates between errors and warnings without leaving your editor, just hitting a key. (close the current editor/workspace)